Kjell Inge Røkke: Donations

 Together with his wife, Anne Grete Eidsvig, Røkke has established the Aker Scholarship in partnership with Aker ASA to support Norwegian students' graduate studies at internationally leading universities.
-Aker Scholarship's objective is to inspire recipients to make a difference in the development of Norwegian business, industry, and society for the benefit of generations to come.
+Aker Scholarship's objective is to inspire recipients to make a difference in the development of Norwegian business, industry, and society.
 Røkke's family's company, TRG, finances Aker Scholarships through donations to their Foundation of Education; Aker ASA administers the scholarship program.
-The purpose of the Aker Scholarship is to offer highly qualified candidates, with a strong link to Norway, an opportunity to pursue an advanced degree at one of the world's leading universities, and to support the development of the scholar's social commitment.
+The purpose of the Aker Scholarship is to offer highly qualified candidates, with a strong link to Norway, an opportunity to pursue an advanced degree at a high-level university, and to support the development of the scholar's social commitment.

 In 2018, Røkke and TRG, along with the other Aker companies, founded Stiftelsen VI (The VI Foundation).
 Røkke's privately owned company, TRG, provided the foundation's starting capital of NOK 25 million.
 Stiftelsen VI aspires to become a resource and competence centre for disabled people's opportunities and rights, and create equal opportunities to perform.
 Amongst other things, VI wants to inspire and motivate to physical activity.
 Aker ASA, Aker-owned companies and Kjell Inge Røkke's private company TRG have committed to a contribution of NOK 125 million over the next five years.

 In 2017, Røkke gave a donation to the family's local soccer club, Frisk Asker, to fund new artificial turf and a new clubhouse.
 Røkke has previously given NOK 10 million (approx US$1.19 million) to fund 20 mini-pitches for local sports teams and housing associations in his home municipality, Asker.
 When Røkke and his family moved to Asker in 2010, he helped finance a walking and cycling route in the area.